-If you mention accounting software, one of the first examples that comes to mind is QuickBooks Online (QBO).
-Intuit’s flagship product is estimated to have a market share of 80% and has been the go-to choice for small and medium-sized businesses for many years.
-Indeed, perhaps no tool has helped shape the modern accounting industry as much as QuickBooks Online.
+If you mention accounting software, one of the first platforms that comes to mind is QuickBooks Online (QBO).
+Intuit’s flagship product has a market share of around 80% and has been the go-to choice for small and medium-sized businesses for many years.

 But is QuickBooks Online’s popularity an accurate reflection of its quality?
 And how does it compare to its competitors?
 In this article, we’ll aim to answer these questions for you.
-Read on for a detailed look at some of the best QuickBooks alternatives, their pros and cons, and how they stack up against the market-leading platform.
+Read on for a detailed look at some of the best QuickBooks alternatives, why we chose them, and how they stack up against the market-leading platform.

 8 best QuickBooks alternatives